Documentation Index

 Article 17 — Quality Management Systems

 Requirement: Providers must put a quality management system in place that ensures compliance, including techniques and procedures for design, development, and examination of AI systems, as well as record-keeping and documentation.
+What this means for agents: You need systematic record-keeping of how agents are configured, what access they have, and how compliance is maintained over time.
+Grantex coverage:- Compliance evidence packs:

-- Configuration-as-code: Terraform provider manages agents, grants, policies, and webhooks declaratively.
+POST /v1/compliance/evidencegenerates a complete documentation bundle with grants, tokens, audit entries, policies, and anomaly reports. - Configuration-as-code: Terraform provider manages agents, grants, policies, and webhooks declaratively.
 Changes are versioned in git.

 - Policy bundles:

-POST /v1/policies/sync uploads OPA/Cedar policy bundles with versioning.
-You can trace which policy version was active for any historical decision.
+POST /v1/policies/syncuploads OPA/Cedar policy bundles with versioning.
+You can trace which policy version was active for any historical decision. - Conformance test suite:

-@grantex/conformance validates your deployment against the Grantex protocol specification.
+@grantex/conformancevalidates your deployment against the Grantex protocol specification.
 Run it in CI to catch compliance regressions.

 Article 26 — Obligations of Deployers

 Requirement: Deployers of high-risk AI systems must use such systems in accordance with the instructions of use, ensure human oversight is implemented by natural persons who have the necessary competence and authority, and monitor the operation of the AI system.
+What this means for agents: If you deploy agents (even if you did not build the underlying model), you have specific obligations around monitoring and oversight.
+Grantex coverage:- Usage metering:

-- Event streaming: Continuous visibility into agent operations.
+usage.current()andusage.history()track authorization volumes, token exchanges, and verification calls.
+Monitor deployment scale. - Event streaming: Continuous visibility into agent operations.
 Deployers can monitor without modifying the agent.

 - Custom domains:

-- Principal sessions: Deployers can create sessions for their end-users, enabling oversight at the user level.
+domains.create()anddomains.verify()let deployers run Grantex on their own domain, maintaining control over the authorization infrastructure. - Principal sessions: Deployers can create sessions for their end-users, enabling oversight at the user level.

 Step-by-Step: EU AI Act Compliance